Tackling Poverty

 But hey!
 Poverty is not only material but also spiritual.
 And spiritual poverty, which also afflicts many people including those in First World nations, is sometimes characterized by having so much money but still feeling unhappy.

 Poverty is having many acquaintances and not knowing any of them well.
-Poverty is spending much money on cologne, make-up and designer clothes but you are still worried about the image you are projecting.
+Poverty is having so many clothes, you "haven't a thing to wear."

-Poverty is having two cars, three TV's, and a dishwasher and then 'roughing it' by going camping to 'get away from it all'.
-Poverty is being loaded with presents on birthdays and Christmas, and then being bored silly because there's nothing to do.
+Poverty is having two cars, three TV's, and a dishwasher, and then 'roughing it' by going camping to 'get away from it all'.
+Poverty is going, day-to-day, from one building to the next and never stopping to see the beauty in the world around outside.

 To avoid both material and spiritual poverty, I will continue pursuing my blogging hobby with zeal while praying for financial breakthroughs.
 And once money starts streaming into my bank account, I will pause once in a while to check whether I haven't lost the things money can't buy.
-So help me God.

 RECOMMENDATION: If you've enjoyed the above story on tackling poverty, you might also enjoy another one on "Escaping Poverty" which I wrote three years ago.
 Just click on that link in blue to dive straight into the story.